ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you have an adversity to terminal text editor, and want to use a familiar text editor like Notepad++ or GitHub's Atom instead, [swcarpentry provides a guide to set Git to always use that instead][Git set default editor].

 If you are fine with the given terminal text editor, then you can skip the above configuration and read below.
-If you already set your own, ignore below and head to the next header.
+If you already set your own, ignore below and [head to the next header (Accessing your local copy)](#accessing-your-local-copy "Accessing your local copy").

 ---